Nick Fortes Player Props: Marlins vs. Padres

-Nick Fortes -- hitting .324 in his past 10 games -- will be in action for the Miami Marlins against the San Diego Padres, with Blake Snell on the mound, on May 31 at 6:40 PM ET.
+On Thursday, Nick Fortes (batting .351 in his past 10 games) and the Miami Marlins play the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 1:10 PM ET.

-He racked up two extra-base hits in his previous appearance (3-for-4 with a double, a home run and an RBI) against the Angels.
+In his most recent appearance, he went 1-for-4 with an RBI against the Padres.

 Nick Fortes Game Info & Props vs. the Padres